peterjwatkins/detlimitr3/README.md

 # detlimitr3

-The **detlimitr** (estimating *det*ection *limit*s using *R* with S*3*) package contains functions for use with calibration data in analytical chemistry.
+The **detlimitr3** (estimating *det*ection *limit*s using *R* with S*3*) package contains functions for use with calibration data in analytical chemistry.
 In this package, the detection limit can be calculated for either linear, quadratic or power regression.

 ## Installation